 - All signalized intersections shall operate at level of service D and V/C ratio of 0.90 or better during the peak hours of analysis.
-Individual movements must meet level of service E and a V/C ratio of 1.0. - All unsignalized two-way stop controlled intersections shall operate at level of service E or better (based on average approach delay) for all side street approaches during the peak hours of analysis. - All unsignalized all-way stop controlled intersections shall operate at level of service D or better based on average intersection delay during the peak hours of analysis.
+Individual movements must meet level of service E and a V/C ratio of 1.0. - All roundabout intersections shall operate at level of service D or better during the peak hours of analysis.
+Each approach must meet level of service E and a V/C ratio of 0.85. - All unsignalized two-way stop controlled intersections shall operate at level of service E or better (based on average approach delay) for all side street approaches during the peak hours of analysis. - All unsignalized all-way stop controlled intersections shall operate at level of service D or better based on average intersection delay during the peak hours of analysis.

-5 Fire Code Applications Guide, Oregon Fire Code, Metro Code Committee, revised January 2005.
+&lt;sup>5 Fire Code Applications Guide, Oregon Fire Code, Metro Code Committee, revised January 2005.